 That said, you can opt to leave them and allow them to mature so you can harvest the bulbils for future planting.
 There are several advantages to letting garlic scapes mature and replanting the bulbils that develop.

-For starters, planting garlic from bulbils is an effective way to increase your planting stock without needing to sacrifice edible cloves.
+For starters, planting garlic from bulbils is an effective way to increase your planting stock without sacrificing edible cloves.
 It also allows you to plant garlic stock that is homogenous to the mother plant.

-Ideally, it would be best if you harvested your scapes when they are about 10 inches tall.
+Ideally, it would be best to harvest your scapes when they are about 10 inches tall.
 Harvest garlic scapes once they form their first loop for a more tender scape.
 Cut the stem to the point where they meet the top leaf of the plant.
 If you can, use a running sheer as they tend to leave a clean cut.

 Garlic scapes do very well in the crisper and can last for a long time with proper preservation.
 If you plan to use them sooner, you can place the scapes in a jar with a couple of inches of water, the same way you’d display flowers, and keep them on the counter for a few days.
 However, if you want to use them for longer, here are 3 ways you can preserve your garlic scapes: